Forms with an

 class UsersController < ApplicationController def create user_params = params[:user].permit(:email, :password) @user = User.new(user_params) if @user.save? sign_in @user else render 'form', status: :bad_request end end end

-Note that you can also use the
+Note that you can also use

-up-validate attribute to perform server-side
+input[up-validate] to perform server-side

 validations while the user is completing fields.